Members of parliamentary panel on IT welcome decision to ban 59 China-linked apps

-New Delhi [India], July 14 (ANI): Members of the parliamentary panel on Information Technology on Tuesday discussed the government's decision to ban 59 China-linked apps and welcomed it.
+New Delhi [India], July 15 (ANI): Members of the parliamentary panel on Information Technology on Tuesday welcomed the government's decision to ban 59 China-linked apps.

 Eight members attended the meeting of the Standing Committee on Information Technology which discussed various issues including COVID-19 crisis, cybersecurity and importance of Arogya Setu app.